kazuibasou/hyper-dk-series/README.md

 These file formats follow the formats of [Benson's datasets](https://github.com/arbenson/ScHoLP-Data).

 #### *hypergraph*\_nverts.txt
-Write the number of nodes contained in each hyperedge of the original hypergraph on each line of this file.
+Write the number of nodes contained in each hyperedge on each line of this file.

 #### *hypergraph*\_hyperedges.txt
 Write a contiguous list of the nodes comprising the hyperedges, where the ordering of the hyperedges is the same as in *hypergraph*\_nverts.txt.

 #### Example
-Let's consider a hypergraph, named `example-hypergraph`, that consists of a set of nodes V = {1, 2, 3} and a set of hyperedges E = {(1, 2), (1, 2, 3)}.
+Let's consider a hypergraph, named `example-hypergraph`, that consists of a set of nodes V = {1, 2, 3} and a set of hyperedges E = {{1, 2}, {1, 2, 3}}.
 To read the hypergraph `example-hypergraph`, put the following two files in `hyper-dk-series/data`:

 example-hypergraph_nverts.txt